RAID Data Recovery

 Utilizing custom software and hardware solutions, Eco

-Data Recovery is the ONLY choice for if you need
+Data Recovery is the logical choice for if you need

-RAID data recovery from a failed on inaccessible RAID 0, RAID
+data recovery from a failed on inaccessible RAID 0, RAID 1,

-1, or RAID 5.
-Don't be misled by companies that offer on-site
+or RAID 5 server.
+Don't be misled by companies that offer

-or sometimes worse, remote recovery options.
-If there are
+on-site or sometimes worse, remote recovery options.
+If there

 is generally not an option.